-Earn 20% back on Amazon.com purchases on the card within the first six months of card membership, up to $200 back.
-Plus, earn $150 back after you spend $3,000 in purchases on the card within the first 6 months of card membership.
+Earn a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months of card membership.
+You’ll also get 6% cash back at U.S. supermarkets (up to $6,000 per calendar year; then 1%) and 6% cash back on select U.S. streaming subscriptions — two categories most people spend a lot in!
 Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.
-You’ll also get 6% cash back at U.S. supermarkets (up to $6,000 per calendar year; then 1%) and 6% cash back on select U.S. streaming subscriptions — two categories most people spend a lot in!

 The Amex Trifecta is an ideal strategy for anyone looking to travel for free while minimizing annual fees (which is basically everyone!).